bakpakin/Fennel/style.md

 carrying over habits from object-oriented languages.
 Consider the different aspects of "OOP" independently and use only the ones that make sense for the context.
-For instance, encapsulation is great and should be used everywhere, while inheritance is usually a mistake--at the very least inheritance should not be inseparably linked to classes.
+For instance, encapsulation is great and should be used everywhere, while inheritance is usually a mistake—at the very least inheritance should not be inseparably linked to classes.
 Polymorphism can be useful at times but is not a good default to use everywhere.